but starting seems overwhelming.

 I received my Montessori 6-9 teaching certification from The American Montessori Society in 2004.

 In 2012, I earned an MA with a concentration in Environmental Studies from Goddard College and self published Wings, Worms, and Wonder: A Guide for Creatively Integrating Gardening and Outdoor Learning Into Children’s Lives!

 Beyond inspiring students, teachers, and home and community gardeners around the world through my book, blog, consultations, workshops, conference presentations, and book events, I do lot of work locally here in Neptune Beach, Florida.

 I am the Education Coordinator for DIG Local, a non-profit though which I get to develop and facilitate 3 community children’s gardens and workshops for local children and families.
-I also serve on DIG Local’s Advisory Board, teach nature journaling in the University of North Florida’s Continuing Education Department, created and advise the Nature-Study Program for Montessori Tides School.
+I also serve on DIG Local’s Advisory Board, teach nature journaling workshop and in the University of North Florida’s Continuing Education Department, and created and advise the Nature-Study Program for Montessori Tides School.

-Since leaving the classroom full time in 2010, I have taught arts based school garden integration and nature journaling in the University of Richmond’s Nature and Sustainability Institute and the Sustainability & Nature Symposium, have presented my work at the Association for Experiential Education International, North American Association for Environmental Education International, Green Schools, American Montessori Society, League of Environmental Educators of Florida, and Florida Learn Green conferences, have taught many workshops on children’s nature connections and nature journaling, and have spoken at many schools, colleges, garden clubs, bookstores, and more!
+Since leaving the classroom full time in 2010, I have taught arts based school garden integration and nature journaling in the University of Richmond’s Nature and Sustainability Institute and the Sustainability & Nature Symposium, have presented this work at the Association for Experiential Education International, North American Association for Environmental Education International, Green Schools National Network, American Montessori Society, League of Environmental Educators of Florida, and Florida Learn Green conferences, have taught many workshops on children’s nature connections and nature journaling, and have spoken at many schools, colleges, garden clubs, bookstores, and more!